AhmedS996/Water-Intake-Calculator/README.md

 ## Credits

-The calculator was created by [Your Name](https://github.com/AhmedS996).
+The calculator was created by [Ahmed Alsaiqal](https://github.com/AhmedS996).